awsdocs/aws-iotanalytics-developer-guide/doc_source/create-dataset.md

 # Creating a dataset<a name="create-dataset"></a>

  You retrieve data from a data store by creating a SQL dataset or a container dataset\.
 AWS IoT Analytics can query the data to answer analytical questions\.
-Although a data store is not a database, you use SQL expressions to query the data and produce results that are stored in a data set\.
+Although a data store is not a database, you use SQL expressions to query the data and produce results that are stored in a dataset\.

 **Topics**
 + [Querying data](#query-data)